troymarshall/emergency-prep/presentation/emergency-prep.md

 ## Session 1 Discussion

-2.b.
+2. Do the following:

+    b.
 Using a chart, graph, spreadsheet, or another method approved by your counselor, demonstrate your understanding of each aspect of emergency preparedness listed in requirement 2a (prevention, protection, mitigation, response, and recovery) for 10 emergency situations from the list below.
 You must use the first five situations listed below in boldface, plus any other five of your choice.
 Discuss your findings with your counselor.
         1. Home kitchen fire
         2. Home basement/storage room/garage fire
         3. Explosion in the home